DraTeots/edpm/README.md

 ### Using Pre-installed Packages

-If you already have packages installed that you want to integrate:
+If you already have packages installed, that you want to integrate:

 ```bash
 # Reference an existing ROOT installation